Controlling Chaotic Maps using Next-Generation Reservoir Computing: Next-Generation Reservoir Computing

 Here, $\oplus$ is the concatenation operator and $c$ is a constant.
 The linear part is a vector with dimension $d_{lin}=d'$ and is given by

-and hence includes the observable system variables in the current time step.
+and, hence, includes the observable system variables in the current time step.

 While there is great flexibility in selecting the functions that compose the nonlinear part $\mathbb{O}_{nonlin}$, we use the unique order-$p$ monomials formed by the components of $\mathbb{O}_{lin,i}$.
-This choice is motivated by the realization that an arbitrary dynamical system can be expressed by a Volterra series.\cite{Boyd1985,Gonon2022} Because the system that we control in this work has quadratic polynomial terms, we expect that the series can be truncated at quadratic order.
-Similar aggressive truncation of a polynomial functional representation has been used previously to obtain state-of-the-art performance for dynamical system prediction.\cite{NGRC,NGRC-L96} Thus, the final dimension of $\mathbb{O}_{nonlin}$ is given by $d_{nonlin}=d_{lin}(d_{lin}+1)/2$ and the dimension of $\mathbb{O}_{total}$ is $d_{tot} = 1 + d + d_{lin} + d_{nonlin}$.
+This choice is motivated by the realization that an arbitrary dynamical system can be expressed by a Volterra series.\cite{Boyd1985,Gonon2022} Because the system that we control in this work has quadratic polynomial terms, we expect that the series can be truncated at quadratic order, but system identification techniques\cite{Wei_and_Billings_2004} can be used when little information is known about the system, which is discussed in Sec. \ref{ControllingHenonMap}.
+Similar aggressive truncation of a polynomial functional representation has been used previously to obtain state-of-the-art performance for dynamical system prediction.\cite{NGRC,NGRC-L96} Thus, the final dimension of $\mathbb{O}_{nonlin}$ is given by $d_{nonlin}=d_{lin}(d_{lin}+1)/2$, and the dimension of $\mathbb{O}_{total}$ is $d_{tot} = 1 + d + d_{lin} + d_{nonlin}$.

-To meet the criteria imposed by Sarangapani's control framework presented in Sec. \ref{sec:Control} that the learned model needs to be in the Brunovsky canonical form, \textit{i.e.,} a linear sum of nonlinear functionals of the input data and additive control perturbations, we rewrite the NG-RC output as
+To meet the criteria imposed by Sarangapani's control framework presented in Sec. \ref{sec:Control} that the learned model needs to be in the Brunovsky canonical form, i.e., a linear sum of nonlinear functionals of the input data and additive control perturbations, we rewrite the NG-RC output as

 where ${\bf{ \hat W}}_u$ is the learned weight matrix for the perturbation ${\bf{u}}$ and ${\bf{\hat W}}_{\bf{X}}$ is the learned weight matrix for the set of features originated from ${\bf{X}}_i$ plus the constant, which is given by $\mathbb{O}_{{\bf{X}},i} = c \oplus \mathbb{O}_{lin,i} \oplus \mathbb{O}_{nonlin,i}$.
 Finally, Eq. \ref{eq:MLoutputWxWu} can be written in the format of Eq. \ref{eq:controllinearu} as